Romaldkirk Parish Council

 You can view and download the detail of the approved budget here.

-The Parish Council is to receive a grant of £87 from the Local Council Tax Reduction Scheme allocation, an increase from £84 in 2022/23.
+The Parish Council is to receive no grant from the Local Council Tax Reduction Scheme allocation, whereas in 2023/24 it received £87.

-The parish precept for each Council Tax band is shown below, together with the percentage of each Council Tax band property in Romaldkirk.
+The parish precept for each Council Tax band is shown below.

 Share by: